aibasel-teaching/krummstab/README.md

 future calls to Krummstab, in particular by the `collect` and `send` commands.

 ### Multiple Submissions from the Same Team
 There can be multiple submissions for the same team in ADAM.
-This can happen when team members submit separately without forming a team on ADAM or when a new version of a submission is uploaded with a different filename.
-Submissions are only overwritten if the new file has the same name as the previous version, otherwise all zip files remain available.
-Such cases must be handled manually when marking the submissions.
+This can happen in two ways, either
+- team members submit separately without forming a team on ADAM, or
+- two submissions with different file names are uploaded for the same ADAM team.
+In the first case, Krummstab will create a separate submission directory for each team member.
+To resolve this, you can create a new submission directory according to the instructions [here](manually-adding-late-submissions).
+In the second case you will have to figure out which submission to mark, but for Krummstab it only matters that the files you want to send as feedback are in the `feedback` folder of the team's submission directory.
+To avoid this situation, students should use the same file name when uploading an updated submission and of course refrain from uploading two separate submissions.

 # Development